The Ledge

 PRIEST

-The Lord works mysteriously, but I cannot believe that he choses envy and sin.
+The Lord works mysteriously, but I cannot believe that he would choose your self-torture.

 WOMAN

 I know my lord as he makes himself known to me.
 He is infinitely specific.
-His eye is like a laser; there is no substitute for light.
+His eye is like a laser; there is no substitute for its light.
 Within his narrow light lies an inimitable garden, but you see only a sliver, and you must be able to pass through that sliver to be inside, if he lets you.
-I follow him into the most unreal of states.
+I follow him into the most unreal of states to get there.
 My salvation means nothing to me.
 That is what this green means and why I wear it.
 He alone knows the fullness of its meaning, for he is the one who has given me this envy as a way back into his garden.
 It is known only to me and to him, spoken in silences through the thickets of noise.
 I should be honored that he chose me!
-I hold to an inimitable world, and if I renounce my envy, I will sever our bond!
+I am the messenger and witness to something inimitable, and if I renounce my envy, I will give up the mission and sever our bond!

 FATHER